samisbakedham/Clerici/ZMQ.md

-# The Current/Future Status of ZMQ in UTTC
+# The Current/Future Status of ZMQ in CLC

 ## ZMQ Pub/Sub
 Client `ZMQ_SUB` sockets must "subscribe" to topics before it receives any data.
 This allows filtering on the server side, so network traffic is reduced.
-UTTC allows for filtering on: (1) format, (2) context, and (3) event.
+CLC allows for filtering on: (1) format, (2) context, and (3) event.

  * **format** refers to the _wire_ format (i.e. JSON) used to send event